adpextwindong/Patrus/README.md

 ## TODOS

 First pass on "A Tree-walk interpreter" in Literal Haskell Style w/ Alex/Happy to see the presentation flow.
+See Patrus.lhs for notes as I go along.